Note: This is a translation from the Japanese article.

 Enable Nested Virtualization

-You can use hardware virtualization feature inside the virtual machine.
+You can use hardware virtualization features inside the virtual machine.

 You can use this feature in Google Cloud and Microsoft Azure.